 Korean gayageum music may not be familiar in the way Japanese koto, Indian raga or Javanese gamelan music have become, but Hwang is an acclaimed master -- and a local hero to gayageum makers.

 “When I began to learn gayageum in 1950,” he says, his eyes glittering as he anticipates his punchline, “there were only about a dozen gayageum sold in a year.
 There are 10,000 nowadays.”

 And at that Professor Byungki Hwang allows himself a very broad smile.

 Here is a man who quietly rescued a national music . . . and that's exactly why we need to talk about the extraordinary Byunki Hwang.

-For other articles in the series of strange or different characters in music, WE NEED TO TALK ABOUT . . . go here.
+For other articles in this series of strange, interesting or different characters in music, WE NEED TO TALK ABOUT . . . go here.